The Platinum Card® from American Express review: Unparalleled potential value, but at a premium

 Current welcome offer

-The Platinum card’s current welcome bonus weighs in at 75,000 points after spending $5,000 in your first six months.
-This offer is worth up to $750 when redeemed through American Express Travel, but The Points Guy estimates double its actual travel value to $1,500, thanks to potential strategic redemptions with Amex transfer partners.
+The Platinum card’s current welcome bonus weighs in at 100,000 points after spending $6,000 in your first six months of card membership.
+This offer is worth up to $1,000 when redeemed through American Express Travel, but The Points Guy estimates double its actual travel value to $2,000, thanks to potential strategic redemptions with Amex transfer partners.

-The American Express Platinum card has a limited range when it comes to earning rewards, though it delivers some of the most valuable, versatile points on its categories.
+The American Express Platinum card has a limited range when it comes to earning rewards, though it delivers some of the most valuable and versatile points on its categories.

-With the Amex Platinum, you’ll earn 5 points per dollar on prepaid hotels and flights booked directly with airlines or the American Express travel portal, 2 points per dollar on prepaid car rentals through the American Express Travel and 1 point per dollar on all other purchases.
+With the Amex Platinum, you’ll earn 5 points per dollar on prepaid hotels and flights booked directly with airlines or the American Express travel portal, 2 points per dollar on prepaid car rentals through the American Express Travel (up to $500,000 on these purchases per calendar year) and 1 point per dollar on all other purchases.
+You’ll also be able to earn 10 points per dollar at restaurants worldwide and at eligible U.S. Shop Small merchants, on up to $25,000 in combined purchases, during your first six months of card membership.

 Outside the Platinum Card’s bonus categories, the Amex Offers program extends limited-time opportunities to earn decent cash back or points on popular retailer and restaurant purchases.
 These rewards are hit or miss, though, since they might not fit your spending.